-Having worked from home for almost 13 years, I get asked all the time how I do it.
+Having worked from home for several, I get asked all the time how I do it.
 There seem to be two camps of people, those who think working from home is their dream and a ticket to–well–not actually working, or those who know they don’t have what it takes to stay disciplined and get the job done.
+This post addresses how to increase Work-From-Home Discipline – Business Development Skills.

 For my family, working from home means I get to have a productive career that contributes financially to my family and I’m still here for my children and my husband when I need to be.
 Working from home allows me also to be a volunteer.
-Recently I am helping people from Best GED classes to answer questions from GED students about financing their exam.
+Recently, I also started to help the people from Best GED classes to answer questions from GED students about financing their exam.
 It’s rewarding.

 If you find it difficult to make your way to your computer and forgo your Netflix queue, though, a lack of discipline can create stress and get you in trouble with your employer.